redakker/blecker/README.md

 - #18 issue is fixed, now MQTT tries to connect even if the username and password not defined.
 Somebody uses MQTT without user and password
 - typo, minor issue fixes

+## 1.06 (Breaking change)
+Status message now is coming with the normal presence message (availability change).
+MQTT message topic is also chaged

+Status message topic from this version is /blecker/status/[device-mac]

 Buy me a coffee: https://www.buymeacoffee.com/redakker